Pakistan–United States relations: 1947–1958: Relations between the United States and the newly-independent state

 Throughout the period between 1950 and 1953, several major Pakistan political and military figures paid visits to the United States.
-During this time, Army commander Ayub Khan paid visits to the United States – a figure who would later institute a strongly pro-American military dictatorship.
+During this time, Army commander Ayub Khan paid visits to the United States – a figure who would later institute a strongly pro-American military government.
 Foreign Minister Sir Muhammad Zafrullah Khan, Foreign Secretary Ikram-Ullah Khan, Finance Minister Malik Ghulam Muhammad, and Defense Secretary Iskandar Mirza all paid official state visits to the United States.

 Defense ties between the two countries strengthened almost immediately following Khan's visit to the United States.
 Personal goodwill towards Pakistan was evident even when Liaqat Ali Khan was assassinated in 1951.
 Under the government of Khawaja Nazimuddin, Pakistani and American officials developed positive attitudes towards one another.
 Such personal goodwill was evident when Secretary of State John Foster Dulles, while arguing for wheat aid to Pakistan in 1953, told the sub-committee on Agriculture and Forestry during hearings that, "the people of Pakistan had a splendid military tradition," and that in Karachi he had been met by a guard of honour which was the "finest" he had ever seen".
 Close ties between the countries were further consolidated by a mutual defense treaty signed in May 1954, after which hundreds of Pakistani military officers began to regularly train in the United States.
 A U.S. Military Assistance Advisory Group (MAAG) was also established in Rawalpindi, then capital of Pakistan.
 Pakistani officers were not only trained in military tactics, but also taught leadership, management, and economic theory.